 tests!

-The next group of instructions is the comparison instructions (slt
+The next group of instructions is the branch instructions (blt

-- you’ll need a new control signal that says which of the three conditions is being tested (
+- you need another new control signal that says which of the four conditions is being tested (

 <